felipecaetano0/ibm_fullstack_developer_final_project/README.md

 The system is composed by the following subsystems:
 - React frontend
 - Django backend
-- A dealership subsystem using Node, Express and MogoDB
+- A dealership microservice subsystem using Node, Express and MogoDB
+- A Flask microservice to make sentiment analysis

 ## Features
 - Register new users